nvaccess/nvda/user_docs/en/userGuide.md

 ##### Expand to computer braille for the word at the cursor {#BrailleSettingsExpandToComputerBraille}

+This option allows the word that is under the cursor to be displayed in non-contracted computer braille.

 | . {.hideHeaderRow} |.|
 |---|---|
 |Options |enabled, disabled|